 The University of Aberdeen offers excellent electroacoustic music and sonic arts programmes that will help students explore, design, and realise original and creative sound projects.
 These programmes are created with clear artistic and research themes: new approaches to sound and place.

-We offer three postgraduate programmes, each of which is tailored to your study plan, research interest and desire, and approaches to learning: MMus in Sonic Arts (Taught), MPhil in Music (Sonic Arts Research), and PhD in Music (Sonic Arts and Electroacoustic Composition)
+We offer three postgraduate programmes, each of which is tailored to your study plan, research interest and desire, and approaches to learning: MMus in Music with electronic music and sonic arts path (Taught), MPhil in Music (Sonic Arts Research), and PhD in Music (Sonic Arts and Electroacoustic Composition)

-If you love sound and the creation of it, the MMus Sonic Arts takes this concept into a fully-fledged discipline.
+If you love sound and the creation of it, the MMus in Music with electronic music/sonic arts path takes this concept into a fully-fledged discipline.
 Sound is much more than music.
 It is all around us in nature, acoustic effects, electronic noise, imitation and media.
 These can all be manipulated and crafted to engage with your audience.
-The MMus Sonic Arts at the University of Aberdeen develops your knowledge of sonic arts and sound technology, to build a strong portfolio towards your ideal career.
+The MMus in Music at the University of Aberdeen develops your knowledge of sonic arts and sound technology, to build a strong portfolio towards your ideal career.

 MPhil in Music (Sonic Arts Research)